OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/03_ModelInfoIntroduction/ModelInfo_Introduction.md

 # The ModelInfo structure: Obtaining information about models withouth loading them

-SIMCA-Q offers a C structure, *SQ_ModelInfo* that can be used to retrieve information about a model without actually loading it.
-This structure can be created using the function *SQ_GetModelInfo()*, which receives as input parameters a pointer to a project structure, the model number and a reference to the actural *SQ_ModelInfo* structure that we want to retrieve.
+SIMCA-Q offers a C structure, *tagSQ_ModelInfo*, which can be accessed as well with the typedef-name *SQ_ModelInfo*, which can be used to retrieve information about a model without actually loading it.
+This structure can be created using the function *SQ_GetModelInfo()*, which receives as input parameters a [SQ_Project pointer](../02_HandlingProjects/HandlingProjects.md), the model number and the address of the actual *SQ_ModelInfo* structure that we want to retrieve (which we would have previously declared).
 It is not straightforward to know the model number.
 However, one can get it from the model index.
-All models withon a SIMCA project/file are associated within indices starting from 1 in the same order as they appear in the SIMCA project/file.
-Provided that we know the index of the model of interest, we can get the associated model number by calling the function *SQ_GetModelNumberFromIndex()* which receives as input parameters the pointer to the project structure, the model index and a reference to the model number that we want to retrieve.
-Thus, if e.g., we want to retireve the SQ_ModelInfo structure for the model of a (already loaded as e.g., *hProject*) SIMCA project with index 1, we could do it by:
+All models withon a SIMCA project/file are associated to indices starting from 1 in the same order as they appear in the SIMCA project/file.
+Provided that we know the index of the model of interest, we can get the associated model number by calling the function *SQ_GetModelNumberFromIndex()* which receives as input parameters the SQ_Project pointer, the model index and the address of the model number that we want to retrieve.
+Thus, if e.g., we want to retireve the *tagSQ_ModelInfo* structure for the model with index equal to 1 of a (already loaded as e.g., *hProject*) SIMCA project handler, we could do it by:
 ```
 int iModelIndex = 1;
 int iModelNumber = -1;